 You may ask, what is the opposite of Mr. Short Game?
 Uncle Still-in-the-Bunker?
 Sammy Second Chance?
 Distantly related to Second Swing All-American.

-I love when the spin stops the ball after a single bounce as long as it doesn’t leave me with a 60 footer to convert your sandy.
+I love when the spin stops the ball after a single bounce as long as it doesn’t leave me with a 60 footer to convert my sandy.

 Some people love to hit from the sand trap.
 I guess I do too.
 My expectations are pretty low.
 So, if I do get it out, and on the putting surface, there is a celebration in that small, very loud space between my ears.

 Since the pandemic, with rakes removed, we play “Paradise at the Beach” in the sand trap.
 That is, when the golf ball is in the sand, you can do whatever you want; move it, place it, perch it on a perfect lie, clean it, order a Pina Colada with a tiny umbrella?
 Okay, not anything, but you get the idea.

 “Paradise at the Beach” isn’t nirvana, and sometimes it doesn’t seem to matter.
 Often, I hit better with the ball a plugged or a buried lie.
 Again, I am attracted to and thrive under low expectations.
 Sand Trapped!

 Some bunkers are more challenging than others, the steeped face or dreaded pot bunkers.
 I will save standing outside the bunker as a whole different category for another Sand Trapped post.

 Fairway bunkers?
 Many consider this to be the hardest shot in golf.
 So, get your clubface on the ball and get it out.
 Give yourself another shot, another chance.

 Get it out and get on with it!